St. Louis tornado outbreak of February 1959: Non-tornadic impacts

-Snow, sleet, and freezing rain impacted all of Iowa between February 9-15.
-Widespread damage occurred, especially an areas that had a glaze of ice from the freezing rain, where power and telephone lines were downed.
+Snow, sleet, and freezing rain impacted all of Iowa between February 9–15.
+Widespread damage occurred, especially in areas that had a glaze of ice from the freezing rain, where power and telephone lines were downed.
 Hundred of personal injury and property damage falls and traffic accidents were reported, causing one fatality and 70 injuries.
+The system also caused 120 injuries in Michigan, two injuries in Oklahoma, five injuries in Texas, and a fatality in Indiana.